 Medicare Part A covers hospital stays, nursing home care, and hospice care.
-In 2022, an inpatient hospital stay for 60 to 90 days costs $389 per day, and the annual deductible amount for Part A coverage amounts to $1,556.
+An inpatient hospital stay for 60 to 90 days currently costs [GCBB#part-a-inpatient-coinsurance-days-61-90] per day, and the annual deductible amount for Part A coverage amounts to $1,632.

 Medicare Part B provides medical insurance for doctor visits, medical equipment, preventative services, physical therapy, etc. Part B follows an 80/20 split, where you pay 20% out of pocket.
-In 2022, the annual deductible for Part B coverage amounts to $233.
+The annual deductible for Part B coverage amounts to $240.

 Original Medicare Coverage